Ice T Songs You Didn’t Know Were Fresh AF Until Now

 You played yourself.
 What can I say?
 If Ice muthafuckin’ T says so, I will take his word for it.

 Flashback to the late 1980s, Parental Advisory stickers were being slapped on any album with a black man on the cover.
 Censorship was in full effect to “protect” suburban white kids from the ”horrors“ (and truths) of hip hop.
 As usual, Ice T simply did not give a fuck and dropped this gem amongst the songs on the album.

 5. O.G.
 Original Gangster (O.G.
 Original Gangster, 1991)

 And here we go…

-There’s 10 Ice T songs from this album alone that could have made the list.
+There are 10 Ice T songs from this album alone that could have made the list.
 I’ll start you off with the title track.
-The beat on the title track was co-produced by Ice T, DJ Aladdin and SLEJ.
+The beat on the title track was co-produced by Ice T, DJ Aladdin, and SLEJ.
 It STILL knocks.

 After starring in New Jack City, the O.G. album dropped and the rest is history.
-The album balances gangster tales, social issues, corruption, humor and blatent honesty like none before it.
+The album balances gangster tales, social issues, corruption, humor, and blatant honesty like none before it.
 It’s on my pantheon of best hip hop albums of all time, easily.

 6. Midnight (O.G.
 Original Gangster, 1991)